seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 44</h2>

 Use destructuring assignment to pass an object as a function's parameters, create strings using template literals, write concise object literal declaration using a simple field, and write concise declarative function's with ES6. #100DaysOfCode

+<h2>Day 45</h2>

+Finishing up ES6, I learned how to use export to reuse a code block, use * to import everything from a file, create an export fallback with export default, and import a default export. #100DaysOfCode